7 Best Supplements for Tinnitus Relief (2023)

 At PureHealth Research, we’re committed to providing only top-notch supplements to help you live your healthiest life.
 We use natural ingredients backed by science to create the right solutions for you.

-Our Hearing Support Formula, recommended by Dr. Holly Lucille, incorporates the critical components for tinnitus relief, including the tinnitus-fighting power couple: Ginkgo biloba and niacin.
+Our Hearing Support Formula, recommended by Dr. Holly Lucille, ND, incorporates the critical components for tinnitus relief, including the tinnitus-fighting power couple: Ginkgo biloba and niacin.
 Besides supporting better auditory health, this state-of-the-art supplement for tinnitus is excellent for the following functions:

 - Balancing hormones associated with tinnitus